ft-interactive/starter-kit/README.md

 - If selected, attempts to push it to the ft-interactive org on GitHub.
   - NB. you'll need an [access token](https://github.com/settings/tokens) and the git [osxkeychain helper](https://help.github.com/articles/caching-your-github-password-in-git/) for this to work.
 - Runs `npm install` to grab all the dependencies (this takes a few minutes).
-- Runs `npm start` for the first time â now you can start coding.
+- Runs `npm start` for the first time — now you can start coding.

 You can also re-initialise a Starter Kit project to use the latest version by providing a path to an existing project in the first step of the wizard.
 This will put everything in the folder into